jaatheone/graph-modeling-algorithm/README.md

 Final Project Grade: A

-Note: you can find the full documentation and rubric of the project assigned in the file "project3-F2021.pdf"
+Note: you can find the full documentation and rubric of the project here -> [final project documentation](./project3-F2021.pdf)

 1 OVERVIEW